lynnfaraday/aresmush.com/_root/tutorials/code/tinker.md

 Ares does not have the ability to execute softcode directly from a MU client.
 You can't just whip up a `think iter(switch(...))` off the cuff in your MUSH window.
 However, there are times when you just need to do a quick thing - find all characters over 30 years old, or change a database field that doesn't have an associated admin command.
 In Ares, you can do these one-off code tasks with the `tinker` command.

-> **Tip:** By default, only characters with the `coder` role can access the tinker command.
+> **Tip:** Not all admins can tinker - only characters with the `coder` role.
 This is a security feature, because giving someone access to the code essentially gives them the keys to the kingdom.
 They could do literally anything with the database.

 ## How to Tinker

-Tinkering involves two steps:
+Tinkering involves three steps:

-1. Go to the web portal and select Admin -> Tinker.
-Edit the code to do what you want and save it.
+1. Log into the Web Portal with a coder character and select Admin -> Tinker.
+2. Edit the code to do what you want and save it.
-2. Type `tinker` in-game to run the code.
+3. Type `tinker` in-game to run the code.

 > **Tip:** Coders who prefer to edit code in the server shell can edit `aresmush/plugins/tinker/commands/tinker_cmd.rb` then reload the code using `load tinker` in-game.